-Sulfonylureas up cardio events versus metforminNovember 7th, 2012 in Medications /
+Sulfonylureas up cardio events versus metforminNovember 7, 2012 in Medicine & Health / Medications

 (HealthDay)—Use of sulfonylureas for initial treatment of diabetes is associated with increased cardiovascular events and death compared with metformin, according to a study published in the Nov.
 6 issue of the Annals of Internal Medicine.